shadowash0215/notebook/docs/math/NumberTheory/Lec1.md

 }
 </style>

-# Eucliean Algorithm and Factorization
+# Euclidean Algorithm and Factorization

 ## In $\mathbb{Z}$